sourabh-patil-7/mini-project/README.md

 # mini-project
- This repo is for out college mini-project
+ This repo is for our college mini-project